aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/managing-large-attachments/_index.md

 ## Step 1: Create an Email with a Large Attachment (create email attachment java)

+`MailMessage` represents an email with subject, body, and attachments.
 First, we’ll build a `MailMessage` and attach a big PDF.
 The code below demonstrates how to **create email attachment java** objects and save the message locally.

 ```java